Multi-million dollar revitalization project in the works in downtown Anderson

 “So it’s a public-private partnership, which is a great way to get business done,” Newton said.

 “The whole idea is that this being the kind of focal point of the whole development.
 And like Rich has said, you can go get a beer, go shopping, do whatever you can do.
 Bring your kids down here and be able to walk around the park.
-Kind of an area, an environment that is currently not downtown or really anywhere in Anderson for that matter,” said John Wright, Jr. Owner and President of McCoy Wright, Inc.
+Kind of an area, an environment that is currently not downtown or really anywhere in Anderson for that matter,” said McCoy Wright, Inc. owner and president John Wright, Jr.

 Newton said instead of having everything centralized around the courthouse, which is in the heart of downtown, the city’s goal is to expand attraction throughout the whole street.